 - Hold them down until you hear an audible click or a screenshot sound.
 You should also see a small capture animation.

 - Along with the audible click, you’ll also get a notification about the screenshot.
-Most Android smartphones give you the option to immediately edit or crop the screenshot too.
+Most Android smartphones give you the option to edit or crop the screenshot immediately.

 - If you go looking for it later, you’ll have to dig through the Gallery or Photos app on your phone.
 Keep in mind that screenshots end up in their own separate folder, not the camera roll.

 If you’re using Android 10, you can summon the Screenshot option by pressing down the Power button.
-You can then edit the capture you just took from within the notification bar, making it easy to mark up, highlight, and adjust.
+It’s simple to adjust, highlight, and mark up the capture you just took from inside the notification bar.

 If you’re working with an older version dating back as far as 2.3 Gingerbread, you have to download an app from the Play Store to take a screenshot.
 One of the best options for this is Screenshot Easy, but we also like No Root Screenshot It if you don’t want to root your device.